rishabhc32/zapcircle/content/posts/promise-js.md

 <br>
 ### Pyramid of Doom
-When a programmer accustomed to writing synchronous code, writes asynchronous in JavaScript, it leads to callback hell.
+When a programmer accustomed to writing synchronous code, writes asynchronous code in JavaScript, it leads to callback hell.

 Nesting of callback is called __callback hell__.
 <div class="row">